BSEd in Elementary Education

 - Methods courses in language, literacy, mathematics, science, and social studies

 You will also get hands-on experience with different student populations thanks to university partnerships with a number of local school districts.

 - First-semester students participate in ethnographic studies of the communities surrounding a local school.
 These field-based experiences help you better understand the social and political contexts in which teaching and learning occur, and emphasize the value and impact of community.

 - Get involved in elementary classrooms each of the program’s four semesters.
 During this time, you are engaged in elementary classrooms where you observe, assist teachers, tutor individual children, work with small groups, and lead whole-classroom activities.

 - In your final semester, you will participate in full-time student teaching.
 During this time, you will be fully engaged as co-teachers and collaborators with experienced mentor teachers.
 All these clinical experiences are supervised and linked to specific elementary education courses.

 - Several courses are offered on-site at local elementary schools.
 This allows you to be part of the school culture while connecting with students, families, practicing teachers, and administrators.

 Our elementary education program’s distinguished faculty are recognized nationally and internationally as teachers, researchers, and mentors with a range of experiences and prestigious research grants.
-The faculty are dedicated to supporting students in both their academic work and in their future careers.
+The faculty are dedicated to supporting students in their academic work and future careers.